openai/openai-cs-agents-demo/README.md

 2. A Next.js UI allowing the visualization of the agent orchestration process and providing a chat interface.

+**New:** This repository now also includes a **Node.js/TypeScript backend** that provides 100% feature parity with the Python version, using the [OpenAI Agents SDK for TypeScript](https://github.com/openai/openai-agents-js).

 ![Demo Screenshot](screenshot.jpg)

 ## How to use